 - Conducted an initial triage: Yes, the option seemed clearly worthwhile; Maybe, more information would be needed to support a decision; or No, the option seemed clearly not worth pursuing.

 For the six selected options, the workshop participants developed detailed notes on their advantages and disadvantages, in templates like the one in Figure 7.
-The categories in which advantages and disadvantages were recorded were based on the consequence criteria RMS uses in its enterprise risk management process, and hence linked to RMS’ core organisational objectives.
-These criteria were chosen to best assist the RMS team in preparing business cases to justify the selected options.
+The categories in which advantages and disadvantages were recorded were based on the consequence criteria the agency uses in its enterprise risk management process, and hence linked to the agency's’ core organisational objectives.
+These criteria were chosen to best assist the agency team in preparing business cases to justify the selected options.

-There were several outcomes from the workshop that will assist the RMS team as it progresses towards implementing improvement actions:
+There were several outcomes from the workshop that will assist the agency team as it progresses towards implementing improvement actions:

-- There were very detailed descriptions of the advantages and disadvantages for RMS associated with the six selected options, to assist in building business cases and justifying specific actions
+- There were very detailed descriptions of the advantages and disadvantages for the agency associated with the six selected options, to assist in building business cases and justifying specific actions

 - A further ten options were identified as potentially highly worthwhile, for more detailed investigation following the implementation of the first six